 Pontevedra is the provincial capital of the Pontevedra region of Galicia, Spain.
-Its origins are linked to its strategetic location – firstly, during Roman times and, later, as a major stopping point on the medieval Camino de Santiago.
+The city’s origins are linked to its strategetic location: firstly, during Roman times and, later, as a major stopping point on the medieval Camino de Santiago.

 Pontevedra rose to prominence during the 15th and 16th century, due to the city’s port and sardine industry, becoming the largest population in Galicia.

-It was declared the capital of the province in 1933.
+The city was declared the capital of the province in 1933..
 These days, it is strongly linked to the Camino de Santiago and known for its beautiful historical centre which was declared of historic and artistic importance.
 The city is full of interesting places to visit and is famed for its lively shopping and nightlife.